AAKASHO/Collegedunia/Readme.md

   * `isbn`
   * `publishedDate`
 * **Response:** A JSON object representing the newly created book, including its unique ID.

-# Book API Documentation

-This API provides access to a collection of books.
-You can retrieve a list of all books or filter and sort them based on your needs.

-## Endpoints

 * **GET /api/books**